 Make the brownie

 Preheat oven to 350 degrees F. Line the bottom of a round 9″ cake pan.
 Spray the side of the pan with cooking spray and flour.
 Place the butter and the chocolate in the microwave and heat until melted.
 (I took it out every 20 seconds to stir) for about 45 to 60 seconds.
 Cool slightly.
 Add the eggs to a mixing bowl and beat slightly.
-Next add the vanilla, salt, sugar, and brown sugar to the bowl, whisk all together.
-Add the chocolate butter mixture then whisk again.
+Next add the vanilla, salt, sugar, and brown sugar to the bowl, whisk it all together.
+Add the chocolate-butter mixture then whisk again.
 Gently fold in the flour to the brownie batter until just combined.
 Over mixing will result in tough brownies.
 Pour the batter into the prepared cake pan.
-Place into a preheated 350 degree F oven.
+Place into a preheated 350 degrees F oven.
 Bake 20-25 minutes or until done.
-Remove from oven and cool completely on a wire rack, at least an hour.
-To remove from pan, carefully slid a knife around the edge to loosen the edge of the brownie.
+Remove from oven and cool completely on a wire rack, for at least an hour.
+To remove from the pan, carefully slide a knife around the edge to loosen the edge of the brownie.
 Place a plate over the brownies then invert the pan.

 Make the Mousse:

 While the brownies are baking/cooling prepare the mousse.
 Place the peanut butter, cream cheese, vanilla, and milk into a large mixing bowl.
 Beat with an electric mixer until smooth and fluffy.
 Add the powdered sugar.
 Beat until smooth.
 Set aside.
 Place whipping cream into a separate mixing bowl.
-Beat until whipped cream holds stiff peaks.
+Beat until the whipped cream holds stiff peaks.
 Working in four batches, gently fold the whipped cream into the peanut butter mixture to form a light airy mousse.
-Over working the mousse will cause the whipped cream to deflate so use a light hand.
+Overworking the mousse will cause the whipped cream to deflate so use a light hand.
 Chill mousse in the fridge for about an hour.